-Students may opt to take a laptop to Granada at their own risk.
-Those who decide to do so may wish to purchase special insurance to cover damage or theft of the laptop.
-Although enough computers are available at CEGRI for the students to complete their assigned work, the hours may be more limited than at the University of Illinois.
-Generally, all the host families have internet available in home stays.
+Students should take a laptop to Granada for their classwork and e-mail (you will have access to a printer at CEGRÍ).
+It is highly recommended to purchase special insurance to cover damage or theft of the laptop.
+Generally, all the host families have internet available in their home stays.